The crayfish celebration

-Late August to late September is the time for the traditional crayfish party.
-It’s when Swedes gather with friends and family to eat and drink to celebrate the first crayfish harvest.
+Late August to late September is the time for the traditional crayfish celebration.
+It’s when Swedes gather round with friends and family to eat and drink to celebrate the first crayfish harvest with a traditional “Kräftskiva”.

 Photo: Pixabay.com